qqpdb/odin_recipes/README.md

-This project demonstrates my knowledge of HTML and git.
-I will set up a multiple page website with lists, strong and emphasised text, and links to the other pages.
+This project demonstrates my knowledge of HTML/CSS and git.
+It contains recipes taken from Allrecipes.com.
+Fair-use; educational.